TinkerMill/mms-server/README.md

 User Stories
 ------------

-User stories for the Member Maangment System are being kept on www.storiesonboard.com.
+User stories for the Member Management System are being kept on www.storiesonboard.com.
 You can find them here: https://tinkermill.storiesonboard.com/#/m/tinkermill-management-system

 If you need access, contact David Robinson at davidrobertrobinson@gmail.com